francesco-di-maggio/modulo/README.md

 ![modulo logo](icon.png "the modulo logo")

 # modulo
+A Toolkit for Digital Musical Instrument Design.

 ## About
-A Toolkit for Digital Musical Instrument Design.
+A toolkit designed for quick prototyping of musical interfaces.
+It includes a variety of modules, including inputs, outputs, signal and control processes, synths, and utilities, specifically made to aid the process of instrument design.
+Modules are based on a user-friendly, modular and multichannel architecture.

 ## Installation